ariaduan/info-len/README.md

 binning specifications:
 	bin: 2% of the lexicon
 	error_bar: SE
-spearman specification: -partial-out !!!!!
+spearman specification: -partial-out

-Here we made two mistakes in the replication and reproduction: (!!!!!)
-	1. In infomation formula, *N* should be total occurrence of *w*, but we used total categories of context for each *w*.
-This erased the difference of context frequency for *w* and should be corrected in (slides 6.0). --√
-	2. For spearman correlation, we didn't do partialing out, but this doesn't cause huge difference.

-We also made some changes to the original frame:
+We made some changes to the original frame:
 	1. We added two extra specifications for dataset: +lower_case, and +alphabetic.
 This may also causes some difference, but we assume it shouldn't be a major one.'
 	2. We used min_count to set word frequency specification for dataset instead of 25,000 most frequent words.
 This can cause the failure of replication, which also suggests that the results in the paper only applys to high-frequency words. --√
 	3. We used lower-bound float-to-int for binning instead of 2% of the lexicon.
 This could be the reason for a different curve in the plots. --√